Thin-film solar cell: Life cycle analysis

-Life cycle analysis (LCA) is a family of approaches that attempt to assess the total environmental impact of a product or process in an objective way, from the gathering of raw materials and the manufacturing process all the way to the disposal of the outcome and any waste products.
-Though LCA approaches aim to be unbiased, the outcome of LCA studies can be sensitive to the particular approach and data used.
-It is therefore important that LCA findings clearly state the assumptions made any which processes are included and excluded.
-This will often be specified using the system boundary and life cycle inventory framework.
-Due to the emerging nature of new photovoltaic technologies, the disposal process may sometimes be left out of a life cycle analysis due to the high uncertainty.
-In this case, the assessment is referred to as "cradle-to-gate" rather than "cradle-to-grave," because the calculated impact does not cover the full life cycle of the product.
-However, such studies may miss important environmental impacts from the disposal process, both negative (as in the case of incineration of end-of-life cells and waste products) and positive (as in the case of recycling).
-It's also important to include the effect of balance of service (BOS) steps, which include transportation, installation, and maintenance as they may also be costly in terms of materials and electricity.
+Life cycle analysis (LCA) is assessment of the total environmental impact of a product, from the gathering of raw materials through manufacturing, operating, and final disposal.
+The outcome of LCA studies depends on the particular approach and data used, so any assumptions made muist be stated.
+The disposal process may sometimes be left out of a life cycle analysis due to the high uncertainty.
+Such studies may miss important environmental impacts from the disposal process.It is also important to include the effect of balance of service (BOS) steps, which include transportation, installation, and maintenance as they may also be costly in terms of materials and electricity.

-LCA studies can be used to quantify many potential environmental impacts, from land use to transportation-related emissions.
-Categories of environmental impacts may be grouped into so-called impact factors for standardized quantitative comparison.
 For solar cells, perhaps the most important impact factor is the total lifetime greenhouse gas (GHG) emission.
 This is often reported in terms of the global warming potential (GWP), which gives a more direct indication of the environmental impact.